add-ons/plugin.video.vtm.go/README.md

 The following features are supported:
 * User Profiles with access to the specified catalog (VTM GO or VTM GO Kids)
-* Watch live TV (VTM, Q2, Vitaya, CAZ, VTM Kids, VTM Kids Jr & QMusic)
+* Watch live TV (VTM, Q2, Vitaya, CAZ, CAZ 2, VTM Kids & QMusic)
 * Watch on-demand content (movies and series)
 * Browse the VTM GO recommendations and "My List"
 * Browse a TV Guide